codezero-be/laravel-localizer/README.md

 7. The browser
 8. The app's default locale

-If you configure an omitted locale, no additional detectors will run after the `OmittedLocaleDetector`.
-This makes sense, because the locale will always be determined by the URL in this scenario.

-You can configure the route action, session key, cookie name and the attribute on the user model that holds the locale.
-By default this is all set to `locale`.
-If the user model does not have this attribute, it will skip this check.

-You can also choose which detectors to run and in what order.
+Update the `detectors` array to choose which detectors to run and in what order.

 > You can create your own detector by implementing the `\CodeZero\Localizer\Detectors\Detector` interface
 > and add a reference to it in the config file.
 The detectors are resolved from Laravel's IOC container,
 > so you can add any dependencies to your constructor.

-### Configure Stores (optional)
+## 💾 Stores

 The first supported locale that is returned by a detector will automatically be stored in: